-Now that you have located an opening at a law firm and completed your research, you decide you want to apply for a job.
+You want to put your best foot forward and supply a potential client with a resume.
 You will need to send an LNC resume.
 What should you know about how to present your credentials?

-Are these hidden traps on your curriculum vitae or LNC resume?
+Are there hidden traps on your curriculum vitae (CV) or LNC resume?

 You have accumulated a lot of great professional expertise and experience.
 Your potential employer asks for a copy of your resume or CV.
 The difference between these two is primarily in the area of focus and length.
 A CV provides a greater depth of information.
 A CV has no set number of pages.
 It can be three pages or longer.